IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

   </tr>
 </table>

-*Table 2: ACL options that are available to manipulate object read ACLs*
+*Table 2: Read access permissions by option*

-Note: Use a comma (,) to separate ACLs.
+Note: Use a comma (,) to separate access control lists.
 For example, `-read-acl project id:user_id1, project_id2:user_id2`.

-Note: The `.r:*` ACL specifies access for any referer regardless of account affiliation or user name.
-The `.rlistings` ACL allows to list the containers and read (download) objects.

-### Granting write access to a container for an  {{site.data.keyword.objectstorageshort}} member {: #member-write-access}

-Only an admin user can grant write access to a container.
-Access is granted through the Swift CLI with the `-write-acl` or `-w` option.

-To grant write access you can use either Swift commands or cURL commands.
+To grant write access use the `--write-acl` or `-w` option through the Swift CLI.

-1. Authenticate your credentials using a CF Service Key.
-You will get your Object Storage URL and authentication token as an output.
+1. Authenticate your credentials by using the information in the service credentials you created.
+You receive your Object Storage URL and authentication token as an output.

   Swift command:
   ```